stephencweiss/stephencharlesweiss.com/content/blog/2019-05-17/hooks-async-joy-of-new-problems.md

 > When all you have is a hammer, every problem looks like a nail.

-When approaching new problems, it’s easy to fall into old ways of doing things - at least at first.
+When approaching new problems, it's easy to fall into old ways of doing things - at least at first.
-There’s an efficiency argument to be made for this.
-If we have reliable solutions to solving certain problems, it doesn’t make a ton of sense to look for alternatives unnecessarily.
+There's an efficiency argument to be made for this.
+If we have reliable solutions to solving certain problems, it doesn't make a ton of sense to look for alternatives unnecessarily.

 New problems, by definition, are unfamiliar territory - so the old solutions _may_ be extendable (with our without any need for modification).
 To know, we have to start working on the problem and starting with what we know is a reasonable place.